Sauvignon Blanc

 Vinification Summary

 Due to how the berry is structured, the Gewurztraminer is best hand harvested as it’s a lot more gentle on it.
 Once in the winery the Gewurztraminer is whole bunch pressed to manage the varietals natural phenolics on a long gentle press cycle.
 Only free run juice is used so it delicate, fragrant and elegant.
-Final analysis shows an alcohol of 13.5 %, a pH of 3.42, an acidity of 5.85 g/l and residual sugar of 11.3 g/l.
+Style is made to be off dry.

 Suggested Serving Temperature